Supporting Learners and Families

 - Effective consultation takes place with parents and the young person, and if the young person is old enough to understand what is happening, participation in meetings.

 This short film shows the importance of effective communication between parents and schools.

 Some schools and local authorities have established parental engagement/working groups to support the development of and improve effective partnership working to:

 - Improve the educational experiences, achievements and outcomes for learners with dyslexia

 - Share experiences from different perspectives e.g. parents, learners, staff

 - Improve school communities’ understanding of dyslexia and inclusive practice.

-GIRFEC is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.
+Getting it right for every child (GIRFEC) is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.
 It supports them and their parent(s)/carers to work in partnership with school and the services that can help them.

-GIRFEC reflects a determination to make sure every young person is safe, healthy, achieving, nurtured, active, respected, responsible and included.
+The Getting it right for every child approach reflects a determination to make sure every young person is safe, healthy, achieving, nurtured, active, respected, responsible and included.
 The initiative aims to ensure that employees in all the agencies involved in children's lives work together in children's best interests and share information appropriately to ensure the children's needs are met.
 Information about this can be found here.